mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_1.md

 Thus endeth Jean-Jacques Desjardins' day.

+The other PCs did their own things: vacc suit maintenance, drill rig set-up, negotiation re: allowable input devices for the Tetris tournament, sleeping off a strained shoulder, making a Cuban sandwich with smuggled pork, possibly plotting to blow up the base at the behest of the US Air Force, the usual.

 ## Thoughts and Notes:

-The core procedural loop of this, being focused on the technical problems is quite strong:
+The core procedural loop of this focused on the technical problems is quite strong:
 - A morning meeting where the current problems are outlined and the PCs can choose what they will work on
 - Each pair of PCs goes off to handle their thing (this is mostly a time limitation, more than anything else)
 - Leisure period which is a little more freeform and will probably lead to interpersonal drama and advancing background problems.